Funding and financial aid

 No, there is no minimum or cutoff score for the GRE for admission.
 Rather, the scores are analyzed in the context of the remainder of the applicant’s materials, including previous courses, work experience, and letters of recommendation, for a holistic review of the file.
-If applicants feel that their scores do not reflect their level of preparation or readiness for graduate study, we invite them to use the optional GRE statement to explain.
+If applicants feel that their scores do not reflect their level of preparation or readiness for graduate study, we invite them to submit the optional GRE statement or a quantitative resume.

 The Admissions Committee will be given all of the applicants' scores.
 We do not average them; nor do we take the higher or lower scores.
 Improvement in scores will be taken into consideration.

 GRE scores should be submitted by the application deadline—January 15.
 You should request that your scores be submitted electronically to the University of Michigan.
 The institution code number is 1839.
 We strongly recommend taking the GRE test before January 1 in order for your official scores to arrive by the application deadline (January 15).